Don't miss out

 Challenge

 In 2018, the Fairfax County Environmental Quality Advisory Council (EQAC)—an advisory group appointed by the Board of Supervisors—proposed the creation of a community-led climate plan to establish how the county would meet its carbon reduction goals.
-The Board of Supervisors voted to support the development of the Community-wide Energy and Climate Action Plan (CECAP) in 2019.
+The Board of Supervisors voted to support the development of the Community-wide Energy and Climate Plan (CECAP) in 2019.

 Typically, these types of plans are undertaken through a top-down approach.
 Recognizing that this plan would impact residents, businesses, and other county stakeholders, the Board of Supervisors wanted the community to be directly involved in determining the areas of focus.